JacobSykora4/PRISM-Public/README.md

 Permission to use PRISM is granted exclusively to:

 - The Archdiocese of Omaha
-- Other Catholic dioceses or affiliated institutions with prior written approval from Jacob Sykora or the Archdiocese of Omaha.
+- Other Catholic dioceses or affiliated institutions with prior written approval from Jacob Sykora and the Archdiocese of Omaha.

 Redistribution, modification, or use outside the approved scope is prohibited without express permission.